aspose-words/Aspose.Words-API-References/english/net/aspose.words/style/basestylename/_index.md

 linktitle: BaseStyleName
 articleTitle: BaseStyleName
 second_title: Aspose.Words for .NET
-description: Style BaseStyleName property.
-Gets/sets the name of the style this style is based on in C#.
+description: Discover how to customize the BaseStyleName property to enhance your design.
+Easily get or set the style name for improved visual appeal!
 type: docs
 weight: 30
 url: /net/aspose.words/style/basestylename/